tdesposito/Website-Template/Website/lambda/README.md

 You can enable any of the included lambdas by adding them to the `ehTemplate.lambdas` key in `package.json` after editing them appropriately.

+**Note: not yet.
+You'll have to manually deploy updated lambdas with `serverless deploy`.
+It's a work in progress**

 ### contact-form-submission

 This function is invoked from the website when the contact form is submitted.
 It